Tibolone 2.5 mg

 any lumps you can see or feel

 Ovarian cancer is rare.
-A slightly increased risk of ovarian cancer has been reported in women taking HRT for at least 5 to
+An increased risk of ovarian cancer has been reported in women

 Effects of HRT on heart or circulation